^

 3. Aldosterone-producing, glucocorticoid-suppressed adenoma.

-Idiopathic hyperaldosteronism (IG) is characterized by a relative independence of the secretion of aldosterone.
-Thus, a significant increase in the intravascular volume (administration of 2 liters of isotonic sodium solution for 2 hours) does not reduce the level of aldosterone, and a diet with a low sodium content (10 mmol / 24 hours) and intake of active saluretics does not stimulate APP.
-Along with this, changes in body position and orthostatic load (4-hour walking), as well as direct effects on the adrenal glands with ACTH, potassium and, especially, angiotensin II, increase the secretion of aldosterone, and in some cases, ARP.
-Most patients with idiopathic hyperaldosteronism do not respond to the introduction of DOXA by a decrease in aldosterone secretion (unsuppressed hyperaldosteronism), but a small proportion of them retain a normal response to an indirect increase in intravascular volume, and the introduction of the drug reduces the level of aldosterone ("vague" aldosteronism).
-It is possible that the relative autonomy of bilateral hyperplasia, especially adenomatosis of the adrenal cortex, is the result of previous long-term stimulation.
+Idiopathic hyperaldosteronism (IH) is characterized by relative independence of aldosterone secretion.
+Thus, a significant increase in intravascular volume (administration of 2 l of isotonic sodium solution for 2 hours) does not reduce the aldosterone level, and a low-sodium diet (10 mmol/24 hours) and the use of active saluretics do not stimulate ARP.
+Along with this, a change in body position and orthostatic load (4-hour walking), as well as direct effects on the adrenal glands with ACTH, potassium and, especially, angiotensin II increase the secretion of aldosterone, and in some cases, ARP.
+Most patients with idiopathic hyperaldosteronism do not respond to DOXA administration by reducing aldosterone secretion (unsuppressed hyperaldosteronism), but a small proportion of them retain a normal response to an indirect increase in intravascular volume, and administration of the drug reduces the aldosterone level ("indefinite" aldosteronism).
+It is possible that the relative autonomy of bilateral hyperplasia, especially adrenal cortex adenomatosis, is the result of previous prolonged stimulation.
 Hence the validity of such a concept as "secondary-primary" hyperaldosteronism.
 There are a number of hypotheses regarding the source of stimulation.
-The influence coming from the adrenal glands, in particular from the medulla, is not rejected.
-The aldosterone-stimulating factor is isolated from the blood of patients with idiopathic aldosteronism, which is presumably synthesized in the intermediate lobe of the pituitary gland, which produces a significant amount of peptide derivatives and proopiome-lanocortin-POMC.
-Their aldosterone-stimulating effect has been proved experimentally.
-PMC is also a precursor and ACTH synthesized in the anterior lobe.
-However, if the level of POMC in both lobes is equally stimulated by a corticotropin releasing factor, the sensitivity of the negative feedback mechanism when glucocorticoids are administered is significantly lower from the hormonal production of the middle lobe.
-These data, although initially and bring together ACTH and hypothetical aldosterone stimulating factor of the middle part of the pituitary gland, however, indicate different ways of their regulation.
-It is also known that dopamine and its agonists, which inhibit the synthesis of aldosterone, significantly suppress the hormonal production of the intermediate lobe, rather than the anterior one.
-Along with experimental data on the involvement of the intermediate portion of the pituitary gland in the pathogenesis of idiopathic hyperaldosteronism, there are also clinical evidence.
+The influence emanating from the adrenal glands themselves, in particular from the medulla, is not ruled out.
+It is reported about the isolation from the blood of patients with idiopathic aldosteronism of aldosterone-stimulating factor, which is supposedly synthesized in the intermediate lobe of the pituitary gland, which produces a significant amount of peptide derivatives and proopiomelanocortin - POMC.
+Their aldosterone-stimulating effect has been proven experimentally.
+POMC is also a precursor of ACTH synthesized in the anterior lobe.
+However, if the level of POMC in both lobes is equally stimulated by corticotropin-releasing factor, then the sensitivity of the negative feedback mechanism when administering glucocorticoids is significantly lower on the part of hormonal production of the middle lobe.
+Although these data initially bring ACTH and the hypothetical aldosterone-stimulating factor of the middle lobe of the pituitary gland closer together, they indicate different pathways of their regulation.
+It is also known that dopamine and its agonists, which inhibit aldosterone synthesis, suppress hormonal production of the intermediate lobe much more actively than that of the anterior lobe.
+Along with experimental data on the involvement of the intermediate lobe of the pituitary gland in the pathogenesis of idiopathic hyperaldosteronism, there is also clinical evidence.

-The existence of glucocorticoid-dependent primary hyperaldosteronism was first shown by Suter-land et al. In 1966.
-This rare form of bilateral adrenal cortex hyperplasia, which has all the main clinical and biochemical features of primary hyperaldosteronism, including low ARP, occurs predominantly in men, is often hereditary, sometimes traced in three generations and transmitted as an autosomal dominant trait .
-Absence of absolute dependence between ACTH and aldosterone secretion creates many unclear moments in the pathogenesis of this form, as it demonstrates the reality of controlling the secretion of aldosterone from ACTH.
-The introduction of the latter causes a rise, and the use of glucocorticoids - a decrease in the level of aldosterone in patients with glucocorticoid-dependent aldosteronism.
-Glucocorticone-dependent forms of aldosterone-producing adrenal adrenal cortex are also known.
+The existence of glucocorticoid-dependent primary hyperaldosteronism was first demonstrated by Suterland et al. in 1966.
+This rare form of bilateral adrenal cortex hyperplasia, which has all the main clinical and biochemical features of primary hyperaldosteronism, including low ARP, occurs predominantly in men, is often hereditary, sometimes traced in three generations and transmitted as an autosomal dominant trait.
+The absence of an absolute relationship between ACTH and aldosterone secretion creates many unclear points in the pathogenesis of this form, since it demonstrates the reality of control of aldosterone secretion by ACTH.
+The introduction of the latter causes an increase, and the use of glucocorticoids - a decrease in the aldosterone level in patients with glucocorticoid-dependent aldosteronism.
+Glucocorticoid-independent forms of aldosterone-producing adenomas of the adrenal cortex are also known.

-The action of aldosterone in primary hyperaldosteronism is manifested by its specific effect on the transport of sodium and potassium ions.
-Linking to receptors located in many secretory organs and tissues (tubules of the kidneys, sweat and salivary glands, intestinal mucosa), aldosterone controls and realizes the cation exchange mechanism.
+The action of aldosterone in primary hyperaldosteronism is manifested by its specific influence on the transport of sodium and potassium ions.
+By binding to receptors located in many secretory organs and tissues (renal tubules, sweat and salivary glands, intestinal mucosa), aldosterone controls and implements the cation exchange mechanism.
 In this case, the level of secretion and excretion of potassium is determined and limited by the volume of reabsorbed sodium.
-Hyperproduction of aldosterone, enhancing the reabsorption of sodium, induces a loss of potassium, which in its pathophysiological effect overlaps the effect of reabsorbed sodium and forms a complex of metabolic disorders underlying the clinic of primary hyperaldosteronism.
+Hyperproduction of aldosterone, increasing sodium reabsorption, induces potassium loss, which in its pathophysiological effect overlaps the effect of reabsorbed sodium and forms a complex of metabolic disorders underlying the clinical picture of primary hyperaldosteronism.

-The total loss of potassium with the depletion of its intracellular stores leads to universal hypokalemia, and the excretion of chlorine and the replacement of potassium within cells by sodium and hydrogen contribute to the development of intracellular acidosis and hypokalemic hypochloraemic extracellular alkalosis.
+The general loss of potassium with the depletion of its intracellular reserves leads to universal hypokalemia, and the excretion of chlorine and the replacement of potassium inside cells with sodium and hydrogen contribute to the development of intracellular acidosis and hypokalemic, hypochloremic extracellular alkalosis.

-Morphologically, at least 6 morphological variants of hyperaldosteronism with a low level of renin are isolated:
+Morphologically, at least 6 morphological variants of hyperaldosteronism with low renin levels are distinguished:

-1. with adenoma of the adrenal cortex in combination with the atrophy of the surrounding cortex;
+1. with adenoma of the adrenal cortex in combination with atrophy of the surrounding cortex;

-2. with an adenoma of the adrenal cortex in combination with hyperplasia of glomerular and / or bundle and reticular zones;
+2. with adenoma of the adrenal cortex in combination with hyperplasia of elements of the glomerular and/or fascicular and reticular zones;

 5. with isolated diffuse or focal hyperplasia of the glomerular zone;

-6. with knot diffuse-nodular or diffuse hyperplasia of all areas of the cortex.
+6. with nodular diffuse-nodular or diffuse hyperplasia of all zones of the cortex.

-Adenomas in turn - a diverse type of structure, as well as changes in the surrounding adrenal tissue.
-Changes in the adrenal glands of patients with non-tumorous forms of low-grade hyperaldosteronism are reduced to diffuse or diffusive-nodular hyperplasia of one, two or all of the cortical areas and / or pronounced adenomatosis, in which focal hyperplasia is accompanied by hypertrophy of cells and their nuclei, an increase in nuclear-plasma ratio, cytoplasmic cytoplasm and a decrease in the content of lipids in it.
-Histochemically, these cells are characterized by a high activity of steroidogenesis enzymes and a decrease in the content of cytoplasmic lipids, mainly due to cholesterol esters.
-Nodular formations are formed most often in the bundle zone, mainly from the elements of its outer parts, which form pseudo-acinar or alveolar structures.
-But cells in nodular formations have the same functional activity as the cells surrounding their cortex.
-Hyperplastic changes lead to a 2-3-fold increase in the weight of the adrenal gland and to hypersecretion of alujosterone by both adrenal glands.
+Adenomas, in turn, have a variety of structures, as do changes in the surrounding adrenal tissue.
+Changes in the adrenal glands of patients with non-neoplastic forms of low-renin hyperaldosteronism are reduced to diffuse or diffuse-nodular hyperplasia of one, two or all zones of the cortex and/or to pronounced phenomena of adenomatosis, in which focal hyperplasia is accompanied by hypertrophy of cells and their nuclei, an increase in the nuclear-plasma ratio, increased oxyphilia of the cytoplasm and a decrease in the lipid content in it.
+Histochemically, these cells are characterized by high activity of steroidogenesis enzymes and a decrease in the content of cytoplasmic lipids mainly due to cholesterol esters.
+Nodular formations are formed most often in the fascicular zone, mainly from elements of its outer parts, which form pseudoacinar or alveolar structures.
+But the cells in the nodular formations have the same functional activity as the cells of the surrounding cortex.
+Hyperplastic changes lead to a 2-3-fold increase in the adrenal mass and hypersecretion of allyosterone by both adrenal glands.
 This is observed in more than 30% of patients with hyperaldosteronism and low ARP.
-The cause of such a pathology may be aldosterone stimulating factor of a pituitary origin isolated in a number of patients with primary hyperaldosteronism, although there is no solid evidence for this.
+The cause of such pathology may be the aldosterone-stimulating factor of pituitary origin isolated in a number of patients with primary hyperaldosteronism, although there is no firm evidence of this.

 You are reporting a typo in the following text: